 The purpose of this document is to enable the application of the United Nations Framework Classification for Fossil Energy and Mineral Reserves and Resources 2009 (UNFC-2009) incorporating Specifications for its Application (as set out in ECE Energy Series No. 42 and ECE/ENERGY/94), to Injection Projects for the purpose of Geological Storage.

-The main focus in this document is on classifying Injection Projects related to the Geological Storage of carbon dioxide (CO2).
-The same principles of project maturity should however also be applicable to other injection projects where a fluid is injected into a subsurface geological formation for storage.
+The initial focus in this document is on classifying Injection Projects related to the Geological Storage of carbon dioxide (CO2).
+The same principles of project maturity are also be applicable to other injection projects where a fluid is injected into a subsurface geological formation for storage.

 The UNFC-2009 classifies quantities associated with projects.
 It was originally developed to classify fossil energy and mineral reserves and resources located on or below the Earth’s surface.
 Resource classification is used in the oil and gas industry as well as the mining industry to assess the commercial attractiveness of different extraction projects.
-Each project is associated with a certain quantity that can be extracted, given a defined technical solution and a certain investment.
+Each project is associated with an uncertain quantity that can be extracted, given a defined technical solution and a certain investment.
 Projects can be of different size and have different degree of maturity.

 For Injection Projects for the purpose of Geological Storage, the resource is the Storage Potential1 in a given reservoir available for geological storage.
 The quantity that is classified is the quantity of a given fluid, such as CO2, that can be stored in this reservoir by implementing an Injection Project.